Maximum sampled conditional likelihood for informative subsampling: Introduction

 \section{Introduction}

 In the era of big data, many data sets have huge volumes.
-However, if the data sets are too voluminous then traditional data processing software products are not capable of processing the data within a reasonable amount of time.
-In this case, subsample or coreset of the full data are often used to alleviate the computational burden.
-Subsampling is an emerging area of research that balances the trade-off between computational efficiency and statistical efficiency by developing an efficient subsampling design and estimation strategy. {For this purpose, existing research focuses more on designing the subsampling probabilities and less on improving the estimator based on the selected subsample, e.g., \cite{drineas2006sampling,yang2015explicit,WangZhuMa2018}, among others.}
+If the data sets are too voluminous then traditional data processing software products are not capable of processing the data within a reasonable amount of time.
+In this case, a subsample or coreset of the full data is often used to alleviate the computational burden.
+Subsampling is an emerging area of research that balances the trade-off between computational efficiency and statistical efficiency by developing an efficient subsampling design and estimation strategy.
+For this purpose, existing research focuses more on designing the subsampling probabilities and less on improving the estimator based on the selected subsample, e.g., \cite{drineas2006sampling,yang2015explicit,WangZhuMa2018}, among others.

-{In the linear regression model setup, optimal subsampling designs are well studied in the literature.
+In the linear regression model setup, optimal subsampling designs are well studied in the literature.
 Specifically, statistical leverage scores or their variants are often recommended to construct subsampling probabilities, see \cite{drineas2006sampling,dhillon2013new,mcwilliams2014fast,PingMa2014-JMLR,yang2015explicit,nie2018minimax}, and the references therein. {Instead of calculating exact leverage scores directly on the full data,} \cite{Drineas:12} proposed fast algorithms to approximate them.
 The aforementioned sampling probabilities are not dependent on the response variable, and this type of sampling schemes is referred to as non-informative subsampling.
-For this scenario, \cite{WangYangStufken2019} proposed a deterministic selection algorithm that has high estimation efficiency. \cite{WangZhuMa2018} proposed an optimal subsampling method under the A-optimality criterion for logistic regression, which defines subsampling probabilities that minimize the asymptotic mean squared error of the resulting subsample estimator.
-This method has been extended to include other models such as generalized linear models \citep{ai2020optimal}, quantile regressions \citep{wang2021optimal}, and quasi-likelihood models \citep{yu2020quasi}.
+For this scenario, \cite{WangYangStufken2019} proposed a deterministic selection algorithm that has high estimation efficiency.